deifyed/water/README.md

 # For example
 touch Makefile

-# Then, water it with nurishing liquid to sproud it into a beautiful tree
+# Then, water it with nurishing liquid to sproud it into a beautiful growth
 water Makefile
 ```